 As part of the Zivian-Tomkins Duo, Tomkins collaborates with pianist and fortepianist Eric Zivian on both modern and original instruments, and she is also a member of the Left Coast Chamber Ensemble and the Benvenue Fortepiano Trio with English Baroque violinist Monica Huggett.

 Ms. Tomkins enjoys speaking during her Bach Suites performances.
 In the last two years she did this at the Library of Congress in Washington DC, “Le Poisson Rouge” in New York and for the Vancouver Early Music Society.
 She encourages the audience to ask questions about the Bach Suites and the Baroque cello.

-She is also an avid teacher, giving master classes at Yale, Juilliard, San Francisco Conservatory, and she runs an Apprentice Program, furthering the careers of young chamber musicians as part of the non-profit organization, Benvenue House Music.
+She is also an avid teacher, giving master classes at Yale, Juilliard, among other places.
+She is on the faculty of San Francisco Conservatory of Music and the American Bach Soloists Academy.
+In addition, she runs an Apprentice Program, furthering the careers of young chamber musicians as part of the non-profit organization, Benvenue House Music.